Wall Street Pummels Gevo Inc. (GEVO) After Recent Earnings Report

 GEVO’s Market Performance

-GEVO stocks went down by -2.81% for the week, with a monthly jump of 11.87% and a quarterly performance of -21.27%, while its annual performance rate touched -48.17%.
-The volatility ratio for the week stands at 4.99% while the volatility levels for the past 30 days are set at 6.61% for Gevo Inc. The simple moving average for the period of the last 20 days is -5.13% for GEVO stocks with a simple moving average of -20.75% for the last 200 days.
+GEVO stocks went down by -12.27% for the week, with a monthly drop of -6.54% and a quarterly performance of -39.66%, while its annual performance rate touched -53.50%.
+The volatility ratio for the week stands at 6.38% while the volatility levels for the past 30 days are set at 6.15% for Gevo Inc. The simple moving average for the period of the last 20 days is -13.33% for GEVO stocks with a simple moving average of -25.50% for the last 200 days.

 Analysts’ Opinion of GEVO